Why Columbia?

 Our Psychotherapy Division, run by Eve Caligor MD, has pioneered a program of education in psychodynamic psychotherapy for psychoanalytic candidates.
 And for those not in analytic training but wishing to develop their skills as psychotherapists, the Psychotherapy Division, in collaboration with the Child Division, offers four specialized psychotherapy training programs, each providing a unique integration of clinical theory and technique and taught by experts in the field.

-Our Adult Psychodynamic Psychotherapy Program offers a two-year training in theory and technique of psychodynamic psychotherapy.
+• Our Adult Psychodynamic Psychotherapy Program offers a two-year training in theory and technique of psychodynamic psychotherapy.
 Weekly didactic seminars cover contemporary psychoanalytic models of psychological functioning and psychopathology, along with training in the theory and technique of a spectrum of psychodynamic psychotherapies.
 The didactic curriculum is complemented by weekly individual supervisory sessions.
-Both are provided by faculty of the Psychoanalytic Center.
+Both are provided by faculty of the Psychoanalytic Center and are offered online.

-Our course of study in Transference-Focused Psychotherapy provides a year long training in TFP, a manualized, evidence-based treatment for severe personality disorders, in particular borderline and narcissistic personality disorders.
-We offer two different training options - a classroom based course meets weekly in midtown Manhattan, and a comparable online training conducted by videoconference.
+• Our course of study in Transference-Focused Psychotherapy provides a two-year training in TFP, a manualized, evidence-based treatment for personality disorders, in particular borderline and narcissistic personality disorders.
+We offer two online training options.